Tamera Alexander: Career

 Upon graduation, she began her business career in Atlanta, Georgia, before accepting a position with Data Communications Corporation in Memphis, Tennessee in 1984 as an entry-level customer service representative.
-Within three years, she had advanced through the company ranks and was managing a staff of 27 employees and supporting corporate clients such as Turner Broadcasting Systems (TBS), with a heavy traveling schedule.
+Within three years, she had advanced through the company ranks and was managing a staff of 27 employees and supporting corporate clients such as Turner Broadcasting System (TBS), with a heavy traveling schedule.
 The arrival of her first child in 1987 and a new employment opportunity for her husband, led to a family relocation to Abilene, Texas, also in 1987.
-A second child and another job opportunity for her husband resulted in another move in 1990, this time to Greeley, Colorado where she began to experience the landscape and history of the Rocky Mountains.
+A second child and another job opportunity for her husband resulted in another move in 1990, this time to Greeley, Colorado, where she began to experience the landscape and history of the Rocky Mountains.

 After her mother-in-law encouraged her to read a book by Janette Oke in 1994, Alexander subsequently began to read every work of Christian fiction she could find and penned her first manuscript in 2000, a historical piece set in the 1870s Colorado Territory and unofficially titled, As High as the Heavens.
 The manuscript made it all the way to the final review board with Bethany House Publishers before being rejected in 2002.
 Rejections from another publisher would follow, and although at first discouraged, she quickly returned to the drawing board, determined to apply the planning and analytical skills she had learned in business to studying the craft of writing.
 She began dissecting numerous novels in an attempt to better understand the recipe for success in historical Christian fiction/romance.

 Her second completed manuscript, Rekindled, was contracted by Bethany House in 2004 and published in March 2006, where it quickly climbed to #8 on the Christian Booksellers Association CBA national best-sellers list in May 2006.
 The book was in its tenth printing as of February 2010.

 Alexander's subsequent novels between 2006 and 2010 were each in the inspirational fiction genre and set in the Colorado Territory (circa latter 1800s) with the Rocky Mountains as a landscape backdrop.
 Her second novel, Revealed, climbed to #18 on the CBA national best-sellers list in March 2008.
 Remembered, the third novel in the Fountain Creek Chronicles series, recently went to a fifth printing (March 2009).